hamzaswed/omnifood-template/README.md

 2. **Stylish and Modern UI**: The template offers a visually appealing and modern user interface design, creating an engaging experience for users.

-3. **Interactive Sections**: The template includes interactive sections, such as a carousel/slider, animated counters, and smooth scrolling, to enhance user engagement and showcase key information.

-4. **Scrollspy Navigation**: The navigation menu incorporates scrollspy functionality, highlighting the active section as the user scrolls through the page.

-5. **Easy Customization**: The codebase is well-structured and easily customizable, allowing you to modify the content, colors, and styles to match your specific needs.
+3. **Easy Customization**: The codebase is well-structured and easily customizable, allowing you to modify the content, colors, and styles to match your specific needs.

 ## Usage